 75% fine gold

 Rose Gold for Jewelry Making

 Rose gold is also be known as “red gold” or “pink gold.”

 Because rose gold is a man-made alloy, “pure” rose gold does not exist.

 Rose gold with its higher copper content is a more difficult metal mix to work than yellow or white gold.
-With its rising popularity I want people to know that when rose gold jewelry needs repair be sure to go to a jeweler experienced in working on rose gold.
+With its rising popularity, I want people to know that when rose gold jewelry needs repair, you need to be sure to go to a jeweler experienced in working on rose gold.
 Also know that your rose gold ring will probably need repair more often than yellow or white gold.

 Some of this information is from Wikipedia.

 What Alloys Are Used in Rose Gold Jewelry?